 Otherwise, we must create a private VPC with a bastion host as the single access point.

 There are a few things that you should take note of now and use later.
 We will specify them here for you down below.
-Firstly, take note of the BastionHostIP by clicking on the “Physical ID” link in the screenshot above.
+Firstly, take note of the BastionHostIP by clicking on the “Outputs” tab.
 The IP is shown below in the red circle:

 Figure 4: BastionHostIP

-Take note of what is considered as your public and private subnet route table:
+Also take note of your public and private subnet route table IDs:

 Figure 5: Public and private subnet route table